 What makes this system unique, as you can see, is that you may find two routes which are both, let’s say, E6.
 One of these may have significantly more difficult moves and be graded a 4a technical grade, and the other a 6b.
 Both warrant the grade, however, one earns it from its risk factor and one earns it from the difficulty factor.
 This system works well in the UK due to the abundance of sketchy trad climbs.

-Australian Climbing Grades
+Australian Climbing Grades Explained

 It’s a fairly simple climbing grading system they use without any pluses or letters.
 Just a scale from 1 to 39.
 1 being the most beginner route (basically a walk up an inclined hill) and 39 being the hardest.
 As you go up a grade in the Aussie climbing grades the holds get smaller and more scarce.

 They also use a similar climbing grading system in New Zealand and South Africa.
-In SA, instead of 1 to 39, the scale goes up to 40.
+In SA, instead of 1 to 39, the climbing scale goes up to 40.

 - 1-12: Beginner